 Third-Party Liability

-In some cases, there may be a third party responsible who is liable for damages in a parking lot, such as the owner or manager of the premises.
+In some cases, there may be a third party responsible who is liable for damages in a parking lot, such as the parking lot owner or manager of the premises.
 For example, if a reasonable person would have foreseen the likelihood of an accident in a poorly lit parking lot, the owner could be found liable for the accident as well.

 If there is only a very small amount of damage from the car accident, you may feel that speaking with a lawyer is unnecessary.
 However, if there is significant property damage or you had to seek medical attention because of the crash, a car accident lawyer can help evaluate your case, review the evidence, and help you explore your options for recovering compensation.
-If you live in Louisiana, Arkansas, Mississippi, or Alabama, contact the team at Morris Bart, LLC for a free, no-risk consultation.
-Call (800) 537-8185 today.

 Questions?Call 800-537-8185